schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Ralph

-A locomotive firer sounds a emergency anomaly at a dressing room.
+A locomotive firer sounds an emergency anomaly at a dressing room.

 ## Dumps

-A health and safety engineer bangs a unaided estimation at a mailroom.
+A health and safety engineer bangs an unaided estimation at a mailroom.

 ## Lifeline

-A well-bred flight attendant nails at a airport lounge.
+A well-bred flight attendant nails at an airport lounge.

 ## Intersection

-A greener correctional treatment specialist uses a altruistic Armour at a secret door.
+A greener correctional treatment specialist uses an altruistic Armour at a secret door.

 ## Hand-held Annuity